-Address seasickness.
-Suggest to parents and adults that girls and adults who get motion sickness consider taking a remedy in advance.
+Address motion sickness.
+Suggest that those who get motion sickness consider taking a remedy in advance.
 Other tips:

-- Bring mint, ginger candies, gingersnaps, or plain crackers to settle queasy stomachs. - Have seasick persons stay in the fresh air.
+- Bring mints, ginger candies, gingersnaps, or plain crackers to settle queasy stomachs. - Have motion sick persons stay in the fresh air.
 Have them keep their eyes on the horizon.

 - Tethers for hot air balloons may be ropes or straps, which must be in good condition.
 Operators should inspect them before each use and monitor them throughout the ride(s).
 Hot air balloons should use a three-point tether.
-Helium balloons may use a single tethering cable. - Rescue and safety gear, according to industry standards for the aircraft type, including fire extinguishers and weights. - Layered clothing, according to the weather and no loose or dangling items - Seasickness remedies (see above) if needed.
+Helium balloons may use a single tethering cable. - Rescue and safety gear, according to industry standards for the aircraft type, including fire extinguishers and weights. - Layered clothing, according to the weather and no loose or dangling items - Motion sickness remedies (see above) if needed.